nautobot/nautobot/nautobot/docs/docker/index.md

 ## Getting Started

+Nautobot requires a Postgres database and Redis cache before it will start, because of this the quickest and easiest way to get Nautobot running is with docker-compose.
+Please see the docker-compose deployment repository for more information.

 ## Configuration

 Most configuration parameters are available via environment variables which can be passed to the container.
 If you desire you can inject your own `nautobot_config.py` by overriding `/opt/nautobot/nautobot_config.py`.

+### SSL

+Self signed SSL certificates are included by default with the container.
+For a production deployment you should utilize your own signed certificates, these can be injected into the container at runtime.
+The public certificate should be placed at `/opt/nautobot/nautobot.crt` and the private key should be at `/opt/nautobot/nautobot.key`.

 ### Plugins